qgis/QGIS-Documentation/source/docs/user_manual/processing/scripts.rst

 This opens a template that extends :class:`QgsProcessingAlgorithm <qgis.core.QgsProcessingAlgorithm>`.

-When saving the script to the :file:`scripts` folder (the default location) with a :file:`.py` extension, the algorithm will be made available in the :guilabel:`Processing Toolbox`.
+If you save the script in the script to the :file:`scripts` folder (the default location) with a :file:`.py` extension, the algorithm will become available in the :guilabel:`Processing Toolbox`.

 Extending QgsProcessingAlgorithm
 --------------------------------